-GOVERNMENT FINANCE OFFICERS ASSOCIATION Distinguished Budget Presentation Award
+GOVERNMENT FINANCE OFFICERS ASSOCIATION Distinguished Budget Presentation Award PRESENTED TO City of Temple Texas For the Fiscal Year Beginning October 01, 2022 Christopher P. Morrill Executive Director

-PRESENTED TO

-City of Temple Texas

-For the Fiscal Year Beginning

-October 01, 2022

-Christopher P. Morrill

-Executive Director

-The Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to City of Temple, Texas, for its Annual Budget for the fiscal year beginning October 1, 2022.
-In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as a financial plan, as an operations guide, and as a communications device.
+The Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to City of Temple, Texas for its annual budget for the fiscal year beginning October 1, 2022.
+In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as an operations guide, as a financial plan, and as a communications device.